Patient Rights & Responsibilities

 - Take part in decisions about blocking visitors, mail or phone calls, as needed for your care or safety.

-- Have an Advance Directive (health care directive, durable power of attorney for health care, or living will) that states your wishes and values for health care decisions when you cannot speak for yourself and will be honored to the extent allowed by hospital policy and law.
+- Have an Advance Directive (health care directive, power of attorney for health care, or living will) that states your wishes and values for health care decisions when you cannot speak for yourself and will be honored to the extent allowed by hospital policy and law.

 - Receive compassionate care at the end of life.